logo

 A:

-1. Open the builder and go to the Messaging Features category.
+1. In the nandbox App Builder, go to Messaging Features

-1. Drag the Chatbot component into your app’s Navigation Bar or Side Menu.
+1. Drag and drop the Chatbot component into your app’s Navigation Page or Side Menu

 1. Click the gear icon to configure: